shama/voxel-move/README.md

 # voxel-move

+**DEPRECATED: This module isn't really necessary now that [voxel-physical](https://github.com/chrisdickinson/voxel-physical), which is built into voxel-engine, does movement based on the local axes.**

 > Utility for rotation relative based movement in [voxel.js](http://voxeljs.com).
 > This probably totally already exists but I needed it faster than I could
 > google for [voxel-drone](https://github.com/shama/voxel-drone).